 Brooks Hall & Civic Center Garage.
 The conceptual design anticipates retention of the existing Civic Center Garage and reuse of Brooks Hall beneath Civic Center Plaza.
-The garage would be improved with more space-efficient vehicular ramps and a more welcoming plaza-level pedestrian entry pavilion.
+The garage would be improved with more space-efficient vehicular ramps and a more gracious plaza-level pedestrian entry pavilion.
 A variety of reuse options were studied for Brooks Hall.
-Due to uncertainty over the timeline for funding Brooks Hall improvements, as well as uncertainty over future real estate needs and market conditions, a recommended use has not yet been determined.
-However, the site plan includes plaza-level pavilion structures that have been carefully sited and sized to ensure they provide sufficient public and emergency egress/ingress to accommodate a variety of new uses within Brooks Hall.
+However, due uncertainty over the timeline for funding Brooks Hall improvements, as well as uncertainty over future real estate needs and market conditions, the plaza's site plan leaves the door open to a variety of future uses.
+Plaza-level pavilion structures are carefully sited and sized to ensure sufficient public and emergency egress/ingress.

 Pavilions.
 Architectural structures, pavilions and kiosks would be strategically located to house basic services and food and beverage to invigorate important edges and areas of the district.
-Modest additions to the façade of Bill Graham Civic Auditorium and a pavilion on the south side of Civic Center Plaza frame the Grove Street "Culture Corridor" would enliven it with food and beverage uses, building on the success of the Bi-Rite pavilion.
+Modest additions to the façade of Bill Graham Civic Auditorium and a pavilion on the south side of Civic Center Plaza frame the Grove Street "Culture Corridor" and would enliven it with food and beverage uses, building on the success of the Bi-Rite pavilion.
+The pavilion on the south side of Civic Center Plaza is sited to provide central access to future uses in Brooks Hall below ground.
+A design alternative that instead retains a kiosk structure at the current location next to the south playground will also be studied.
 New pavilions on the library terrace would activate the edge of Fulton Mall, provide basic services, and a home for Civic Center's stewards.

 At UN Plaza, a new BART pavilion would become a landmark "lantern" anchoring the eastern end of Civic Center.
-The pavilion would stand opposite the UN Plaza Fountain and form a gateway to Civic Center and the promenade to City Hall.
-The BART pavilion would provide protected access to underground transit, a market hall that compliments the existing Heart of the City Farmers Market, and multi-purpose community space on the second floor.
+The pavilion would stand opposite the Halprin Fountain and form a gateway to Civic Center and the promenade to City Hall.
+The BART pavilion would provide protected access to underground transit, a market hall that compliments the existing successful Heart of the City Farmers Market, and multi-purpose community space on the second floor.